Stay Informed on Updates and Public Engagement Opportunities

 the Ask…

-To ensure the continued safety and well-being of the community, the City is proposing a dedicated 2 mill tax levy.
+To ensure the continued safety and well-being of the community, the City is proposing a ten year dedicated 2 mill tax levy.
 These funds would directly support Public Safety operations—strengthening response capabilities, upgrading essential equipment, and ensuring officers have the resources they need to serve and protect the community.

 Planned Use of Funds:

-Essential Facility Upgrades
+Essential Facility Upgrades (65% of total millage collection)

 Construct a dedicated decontamination area to